mcfiet/AccountingManager/README.md

 # AccountingManager

 ## About
-This C# Windows app manages offers, orders, and invoices with shared properties via inheritance.
+This C# Windows AWP Application manages offers, orders, and invoices with shared properties via inheritance.
 It supports adding/importing/exporting clients and articles via XML, creating and converting documents, and exporting to PDF.
 Data is handled with SerializationService, and item positions are managed within documents.

 ## Colors: